FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 #### STUDENTS

-**Hyon-Won Kang:**
+**Hyonwon Kang:**

 - Nickname: Wonkang
-- Martial Arts: Hyon-Won Clan Blade Arts
+- Martial Arts: Hyonwon Clan Blade Arts
 - Current Number 1 Delinquent of the Azure Dragon Academy.
-A martial arts genius with the natural instincts of a beast, but seems to have only learned a degraded version of the Hyon-Won Clan’s Blade Arts?
+A martial arts genius with the natural instincts of a beast, but seems to have only learned a degraded version of the Hyonwon Clan’s Blade Arts?

+**Wiji Cheon:**

+- Martial Arts: Unlimited Sword
+- A genius swordsman.
+He was tricked by a black-cloaked man into learning a fake Unlimited Sword and suffered from Qi Deviation, but was cured by Baek Su-Ryong and is now following him.

-**Dok-Go Jun:**
+**Dokgo Jun:**

 - Title: Sword Dragon
 - Martial Arts: Nine Swords of Dokgo
 - Student Council President of the Azure Dragon Academy.
 An intelligent, determined, hard-working boy who will do *anything* to remain top student of the Azure Dragon Academy.
 Starts out as a very upright kid…until he meets Master Baek.
-His sword technique is a classic wuxia technique that the protagonist of Jin Yong’s “The Proud, Smiling Wanderer”, Linghu Chong learned from Dugu Qiubai (whose name means “Please defeat this lonely, undefeated me”).
+His sword technique is a classic wuxia technique that the protagonist of Jin Yong’s “The Proud, Smiling Wanderer”, Linghu Chong learned from Dugu Qiubai (whose name means “Please defeat me”).
 The original translation of his technique is the “Nine Swords of Dugu”, but Dugu is read as Dokgo in Korean.

 **Tang So-So:**